isomerpages/govtech-gobusiness/_FAQ/1gc1-Tourism.md

 Please refer to the advisory <a href="https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-attractions.html" target="_blank">here</a> for the full list of requirements.

 #### **3. Are tours permitted?**
 From 29 June 2020, domestic tour operators can begin submitting their applications to resume operations.
 Tour operators and tourist guides can submit their application to <a href = "mailto: STB_TID@stb.gov.sg">STB_TID@stb.gov.sg</a>, and may only resume carrying out tour activities after receiving approval from MTI.
-Please refer to the advisory here for the full list of requirements.
+Please refer to the advisory <a href="https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-tours.html" target="_blank">here</a> for the full list of requirements.